 Viewed from outside, the rectangle of lantern light is warm and inviting amidst the vast, midnight landscape.
 Chores complete at last, a weary musher bids goodnight to his traveling companions, who are already curled up, noses to tails, on beds of straw.
 Mukluk soles crunching in dry, packed snow, he trudges toward the cabin, from the dark toward the light, the cold toward the warmth, the solitude of the country toward the companionship of strangers.

 Undoubtedly, this timeless scene would have been a familiar one to Frank Slaven, who built his roadhouse on the banks of the Yukon River in 1935.
-In this case, however, our musher is not long-distance mail carrier Ed Biederman, stopping en route from Circle to Eagle in the 1930s, but one of fifteen Yukon Quest International Sled Dog Race mushers, stopping en route from Fairbanks to Whitehorse (via Circle and Eagle) in 2014.
-And in this case, his hosts are not Frank Slaven and his contemporaries but five National Park Service employees representing Yukon-Charley Rivers National Preserve.
+In this case, however, our musher is not long-distance mail carrier Ed Biederman, stopping en route from Circle to Eagle in the 1930s, but one of about twenty Yukon Quest International Sled Dog Race mushers, stopping en route from Fairbanks to Whitehorse (via Circle and Eagle).
+And in this case, his hosts are not Frank Slaven and his contemporaries but six National Park Service employees representing Yukon-Charley Rivers National Preserve.

 The partnership between Yukon-Charley Rivers National Preserve and the Yukon Quest International Sled Dog Race has been going strong since 1987, and the historic Slaven’s Roadhouse serves mushers, support staff, race spectators, and other winter visitors in the tradition of days gone by.
 Although Slaven’s is not an official race checkpoint, it's an exceptionally rare occasion when a musher and dogs do not stop at the roadhouse to rest and refuel during what is often referred to as “the toughest race on Earth.”